studentjannebragge/studentjannebragge/README.md

 - 💞️ I’m looking to collaborate on data analysis projects, building insightful BI dashboards, or tackling data visualization challenges.
 Open to contributing to open-source projects or any initiative focused on deriving value from data.
 If you have an interesting dataset or business problem, let's connect!

-- 📫 How to reach me You can reach me via email at [your_professional_email@example.com] or connect with me on LinkedIn: [your_linkedin_profile_url].
+- 📫 How to reach me You can reach me via email at jannebragge@outlook.com or connect with me on LinkedIn: https://www.linkedin.com/in/jannebragge/.
 Feel free to check out my portfolio projects right here on GitHub!

 -⚡ Fun fact: When I'm not wrangling data, I might be found trying to optimize my coffee brewing process using surprisingly detailed notes.